GMBog/GreenFeed/README.md

 Basically the process includes:
 1. Download data from C-Lock server through the API.
 2. Processing GreenFeed data from each unit and period of time requested.
-3. Generate easy-to-read reports (in PDF)
+3. Generate easy-to-read reports (in PDF or HTML)

 So, we provide in this repository the codes necessary to download and process the data from multiple units and multiple studies simultaneously.